btweinstein/btweinstein.github.io/research.md

 $$\langle \zeta(\vec{x},t) \zeta(\vec{x}',t') \rangle = \delta(\vec{x} - \vec{x}') \delta(t - t')$$

 As $$N$$ decreases, i.e. the growing colony layer becomes more thin, the stochastic term on the far right becomes larger and larger.
-If stochastic term on the far right is large, fluctuations in the local population density of a certain strain color will be large, and the absorbing points $$f=0$$ or $$f=1$$ will be randomly reached, resulting in the total dominance or extinction of a color locally.
+If the stochastic term on the far right is large, fluctuations in the local population density of a certain strain color will be large, and the absorbing points $$f=0$$ or $$f=1$$ will be randomly reached, resulting in the total dominance or extinction of a color locally.

 An image from a numerical simulation of the SKFPP equation that I created is shown below.
 Throughout my PhD, I used this equation and various analogs to simulate my experiments; my simulation GitHub repositories can seen in the [Scientific Computing](/computation/scientific_computing) page.
 The SKFPP equation is trickier to work with than typical stochastic differential equations because of the *spatial diffusion* term ($$D$$); the local growth and competition between the strains is coupled with their diffusive transport.